slamora/brackets-wiki/Extension-API-Research.md

     * _Resolved:_ In new proposal, things aren't explicitly labeled as "services."
 * Do we still want to define general API principles (to be used by core APIs when we port them over later) in Sprint 29's research story?
 Seems like what the APIs look like depends a lot on our restartless thinking, which we've deferred a bit (e.g. restartless might imply moving to pub-sub for everything).
     * _Resolved:_ Deferred to a later story that will specifically cover API cleanup.
 Restartless is lower on the priority list now, so we shouldn't block API cleanups on that anymore (and ideally we'd try to do restartless without imposing big new constraints on API design anyway).
+* Do we enforce that the dependency is declared in package.json?
+    * _Resolved:_ Yes.
+It's essential for Extension Manager to know about dependencies, so we want to force authors to always declare them.
+Module loader _will not_ enforce API version constraints, though - only Extension Manager deal with version issues.
+* Should extension references to core modules be behind a single root namespace, to disambiguate the first "path segment" in case of collisions between core folder names & user extension names?
+    * _Resolved:_ Not needed -- core modules take precedence.
+A collision could still occur if core code adds a new folder name conflicting with an existing poorly-named extension that was already providing an API to other extensions, breaking its ability to be referenced as a dependency.
+But that will be rare, and our docs for cross-extension dependencies can amplify the need to use "."s in extension names.
+* Should we deprecate `require()` paths that lack a "./" prefix?
+This is more consistent with Node and the module loaders we might use for Brackets.
+We could do it without breaking extensions since the deprecated `brackets.getModule()` API could continue to work the old way.
+    * _Resolved:_ Only extension-to-core module references will need a "./" prefix, but it will indeed be required there.
+* If we wait too long to implement "Allow a generic Node utility module (installed via NPM) to be loaded shell-side," does it encourage people to use the cross-extension dependency mechanism to share utility code instead?
+(Which is not really the right model - see discussion of services vs. libraries).
+    * _Resolved:_ We think most people will just copy utility libs into each extension since that's the path of least resistance.
+The alternative cross-extension dependency approach is unlikely to be (ab)used often.

 ## Prototyping notes